Positive ageing – a new agenda for later life.

-- developing a more balanced understanding of the reality of ageing.
-It is important to recognise the positive aspects of ageing as well as the more challenging ones
+- develop a more balanced understanding of the reality of ageing which recognises the positive aspects of ageing as well as the more challenging ones

 Positive ageing is more than a philosophy – it is a practical way of improving the chances of having better life as we age.
 A positive ageing approach is underpinned by the following presuppositions:-

-- Age denial is a form of rejection of our future selves and needs to be resisted.
-It is important to be proud of whatever age we are and not succumb to age denial through anti-ageing potions or flattery about ‘not looking your age’.
+- Age denial, the attempt to resist or cover up our ageing process, is a form of rejection of our future selves and needs to be challenged.
+We should be proud of whatever age we are and not succumb to age denial through anti-ageing potions or flattery about ‘not looking our age’.
 We are the age we are, and we look the age we look, at the age we are. #BeAgeProud

 - Acceptance of getting older, including our mortality, is key to our wellbeing and happiness.
 Equanimity about this part of life’s journey is more beneficial than resistance and despair.